My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Skin Preparation

-2. Address any leak wounds:
+1. Address any wet leak wounds:

 Apply a single grain-high layer of stoma powder.